ravgeetdhillon/ravgeetdhillon/readme.md

   - **DevOps** - Github Actions/Gitlab CICD
   - **Automation** - Google Apps Script
   - **Almost Everywhere** - Python
+- I am **open to work with startups and businesses that offer remote work**.
+- My inbox is open for everyone and I reply to every email I receive.
+I would love to help you, just [send me an email](mailto:ravgeetdhillon@gmail.com).

 ## 🎹 Music